dotnet/arcade/Documentation/UnifiedBuild/Foundational-Concepts.md

 *This rule focuses on simplicity and robustness.*

-Stable binary flow is defined as any flow of binaries from a build to a repository, where the identity of those binaries does not vary from build to build with respect to their packaging systems **and** binaries with the same identity are produced *more than once*.
+Stable binary flow is defined as any flow of binaries from a build to a repository, where:
+- The identity of those binaries does not vary from build to build with respect to their packaging systems **and**
+- Binaries with the same identity are produced *more than once*.

 This flow is commonly used in RTM/Servicing releases of .NET.
 Stable binary flow has been extremely costly to implement and makes the shipping product harder to understand.
 The basic problems are:
 - It bends the rules of the packaging systems, like NuGet, by introducing multiple packages with the same identity into different feeds.
 - Bending packaging system rules requires introducing complex automation to manage those packages.
 This automation is required to ship the product.